Tens of thousands of Las Vegas Strip hotel workers at 18 casinos could on go strike this month | News Channel 3-12

 “We don’t feel safe on the casino floor,” veteran Bellagio cocktail waitress Leslie Lilla told The Associated Press.
 “We need enhanced security.
 We need emergency buttons in our service bars.
 We want to be protected, as well as for our guests.”

-The union said it had been patient with the casino companies over seven months of negotiations that spurred large-scale rallies on the Strip, including one in October that brought rush-hour traffic to a halt and ended with the arrests of 58 hotel workers who sat in the street in what they described at the time as a show of force ahead of any potential strike.
+The union said it had been patient with the casino companies amid months of negotiations that spurred large-scale rallies on the Strip, including one in October that brought rush-hour traffic to a halt and led to the arrests of 58 hotel workers who sat in the street in what they described at the time as a show of force ahead of any potential strike.

 “This is our time.
 This is the labor movement’s time,” Lilla said.
 “We know that we can’t be a society where it’s just upper class and lower class.
 There’s got to be a middle.
 Unions create that middle class.”